Housing Bubble Burst: Inside the Catastrophic Collapse of the Real Estate Market

 • Economic Boom: The early 2000s also saw a period of economic prosperity, with low unemployment rates and rising incomes.
 This economic boom created a sense of among consumers, who felt confident in their ability to take on mortgage debt and invest in real estate.

-• Speculative Investing: As housing prices continued to rise, many investors saw real estate as a lucrative opportunity.
-Speculative investing, where individuals purchase with the expectation of selling them at a higher price in the future, became increasingly common.
+• Speculative Investing: As housing prices continued to rise, many investors saw real estate as a lucrative investment opportunity.
+Speculative investing, where individuals purchase properties with the expectation of selling them at a higher price in the future, became increasingly common.
 This further drove up housing prices and fueled the bubble.

 As a result of these factors, housing prices soared to unprecedented levels, with some markets experiencing double-digit annual growth.
-Homeownership became synonymous with and success, leading many individuals to take on larger mortgages than they could afford in the hopes of cashing in on the booming market.
+Homeownership became synonymous with wealth and success, leading many individuals to take on larger mortgages than they could afford in the hopes of cashing in on the booming market.

 The Burst of the Housing Bubble